TrainingCoders4Africa/Daral/README.md

    (take a look around!)

-!!!!
-NOTE: WE RECOMMEND USING "MOZILLA FIREFOX" FOR BEST DISPLAY, THE FIX FOR "CHROME" HAS NOT BEEN PUSHED YET TO OPENSHIFT !!!!!
+!!!
+WE RECOMMEND USING FIREFOX OR CHROME FOR BEST DISPLAY (for now avoid IE ) !!!